Silver Lake (Serbia): Geography

 The lake itself is in the broad, low valley of the Danube, but the neighboring hills rise up from 282 m on the north (Gorica hill) to 362 m on the south (Lipovača hill), while the entire western part of the valley is enclosed by the elongated hill of Veliko brdo and its highest peak of Anatema (324 m).
 The mouth of the river Pek into the Danube, known by its inverse flow during the high water levels, is just south of the lake.
 Historical sites of the medieval city-fortresses of Ram and Golubac also in the vicinity of the lake, so as the springs of "Hajdučka voda" (Hajduk's water).

 Silver Lake is an arm of the Danube on its right bank.
-With the main river bed of the Danube it engulfes the marshy ada (river island) of Ostrovo.
+With the main river bed of the Danube it engulfs the marshy ada (river island) of Ostrovo.
 On both points which connect the lake to the Danube it was dammed and bridged in 1971 by the Veliko Gradište-Zatonje road which also crosses the island.
 Other settlements on the lake are Biskuplje and Kisiljevo.

 Silver Lake has an irregular arch shape, it is 14 km long, up to 300 m wide and covers an area of 4 km2.
 It is situated at the altitude of 70 m and deep as much as 13 m.
 The water is clear due to the lack of pollution and the natural filtration of the water through many sand dunes.
 The lake is abundant in fish, including white amur, common carp (the largest had 44 kg), wels catfish, northern pike, perch, zander, grass carp and other freshwater whitefish.